yves-biener/boundary-aware-node-centrality-spatial-graphs/doc/paper.typ

 = Approach
 Using the relationship between a given centrality measure (in the case of this project: _closeness_ and _pagerank_) and the distance to the bounding box a model can be derived describing the dependency of each node's centrality value to the boundary.
 The bounding box is determined through a simple gift wrapping algorithm @giftwrapping.

-The model itself is based on a _piece-wise_ linear function $h(x) =$ with
+The model itself is based on $h(x)$ a _piece-wise_ linear function defined as follows:

-  + $h(b_0) = c$ // add this to the piece-wise linear function description
-  + the slope $f(x) = m x + t$
-  + the constant $g(x) = c$
+$
+h(x) = op(brace.l)^(m * x + c_0 "if" 0 < x < b)_(m * b + c_0 "if" x >= b)
+$ <model>

-to which each point of the relationship is fitted.
-For the fitting an elipse based approach is used to ensure that the fitted function describes values as close to all nodes corresponding centrality values as possible.
+@model is fitted to the relationship using an ellipse based approach to ensure that the fitted function describes the centrality values and their corresponding distance to the bounding box as close as possible for all points of the relationship.
+The fitting calculates the optimal values for $m$, $b$ and $c_0$.
+It is assumed that each mentioned value of $h(x)$ describes its optimal value for the associated relationship.
+For the merfish @merfish dataset the optimum has been calculated and drawn into the relationship:

 #figure(
   image("./figures/merfish/quantification/closeness_fitted.svg"),
   caption: [Fitted Model for merfish using closeness centrality], ) <fitted-model>

-Each point of the scatter plot (blue in @fitted-model) describes a node's centrality value, while the red function plot in @fitted-model describes the piece-wise linear function $h(x)$ for this dataset and centrality measure.
+Each blue point of the scatter plot describes a node's centrality value, while the red function plot in @fitted-model describes the piece-wise linear function $h(x)$ for this dataset and centrality measure.

-$b_0$ describes the intersection between the linear part ($f(x)$) and the constant part ($g(x)$).
+$b$ of @model describes the intersection between the linear part and the constant part.
 The model assumes that every node having a shorter distance to the boundary than the intersection has centrality values associated which are effected by the boundary.
-On the other hand nodes that have a greater distance to the bounding box than $b_0$ are not effected by the boundary and can be assumed to be trust-worthy.
+On the other hand nodes that have a greater distance to the bounding box than $b$ are not effected by the boundary and can be assumed to be trust-worthy.

 #figure(
   image("./figures/merfish/spatial_graph_c0.svg"),
-  caption: [Every yellow node is affected by the boundary, while nodes highlighted blue are not affected by the boundary.], )
+  caption: [Every yellow node is effected by the boundary, while nodes highlighted blue are not effected by the boundary.], )

-This would mean that the model can be used to determine if a given centrality algorithm is more or less prone to being affected by the boundary of the spatial graph compared to other algorithms.
+This would mean that the model can be used to determine if a given centrality algorithm is more or less prone to being effected by the boundary of the spatial graph compared to other algorithms.
 Additionally the slope of the linear part $f(x)$ can be used to describe the impact of the boundary on the centarity measure itself.
 A steeper slope would indicate that the boundary has a bigger impact on the centralities than a shallower slope.

-Assuming that $b_0$ represents the intersection between affected and unaffected centrality measures, algorithms which place this intersection closer to the boundary describe fewer points affected by the boundary.
+Assuming that $b$ represents the intersection between effected and uneffected centrality measures, algorithms which place this intersection closer to the boundary describe fewer points effected by the boundary.
 Depending on the slope $m$ of the linear function $f(x)$, it may be possible to apply corrections to centrality measures or interpret $m$ as a probability indicating how "trustworthy" a given centrality value is for drawing conclusions about the analyses.

-// TODO: explain what we did step by step and how we try to improve the corresponding calculated centrality measurements
-// - Boundary box (gift wrapping algorithm)
-// - Centrality calculation
-// - graph creation with the relation for distance to bounding-box <-> centrality of each node
-// - function fitting as a (I)LP
-//   - slope, breaking point, constant (as variables)
-// - resulting correction to be applied to the centrality values of the corresponding nodes from the relationship
-// -> new centrality values
-// -> detection which nodes are effected by the boundary

 = Model-based correction
-For the correction each point which is assumed to be affected by the boundary will be corrected.
-For each point determine the delta of its associated model value (i.e. the point of the slope for the distance to the boundary of that point) to the constant of the model.
-Effectively for a point with distance $x$ calculate $delta = m * (b_0 - x)$ and add that $delta$ to the associated point's centrality measure.
-For the shown merfish dataset @merfish this results in the following correction:
+For the correction each point which is assumed to be effected by the boundary will be corrected.
+For each point determine the delta of its associated model value (i.e. the point of the slope for the distance to the boundary of that point) to the constant of the model (see @model).

+For a point with distance of $x$ to the bounding box, calculate $delta = m * (b - x)$ and add that $delta$ to the associated point's centrality measure.
+For the shown merfish @merfish dataset this results in the following correction:

 #figure(
  grid(